(Reuters) - The following is a list of international sports events hit by the outbreak of the new coronavirus:

 * The Swiss soccer league has been put on hold until at least March 23 after the clubs rejected the possibility of playing matches behind closed doors.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.

 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.

 * China’s 2022 World Cup qualifiers against Maldives at home and Guam away in March will be moved to Buriram, Thailand.
-The game will be played behind closed doors, as requested by the Thai government.
+The game will be played behind closed doors.

 * The Chinese Football Association said domestic games at all levels would be postponed.